Hi-Tek incident: Events

-As scheduled, Trường started executing his plan on January 17, 1999, with only the picture of Ho Chi Minh being displayed.
-With the store located on Bolsa Avenue, which has been described as the center of Little Saigon, a visitor noticed the display the same day and contacted others, leading to about 50 people gathering at the store and an employee pulling down the display later that day.
-The next day, however, Trường not only put the picture of Ho Chi Minh up again, he also displayed a Vietnamese flag, causing another demonstration that swelled to 350 protesters by the middle of the day.
+As scheduled, Trường started executing his plan on January 17, 1999 (timed around Martin Luther King Jr. Day and, more controversially, Tết), with only the picture of Ho Chi Minh being displayed.
+With the store located on Bolsa Avenue, which has been described as the center of Little Saigon, a visitor noticed the picture the same day and contacted others, leading to about 50 people gathering at the store and an employee pulling down the display.
+The next day, however, Trường put the picture of Ho Chi Minh up again and also displayed the flag of the Socialist Republic of Vietnam, causing another demonstration that swelled to 350 protesters by the middle of the day.
 After closing early due to the picketing, a protester hit Trường on the head, and he was hospitalized for minor injuries.

 Following these initial events, protests continued over 52 consecutive days, with up to 15,000 protesters gathering in front of the store on weekends.
 The protests were mostly peaceful, with demonstrators shouting anti-communist slogans, holding signs and the flag of South Vietnam, stamping on and burning effigies of Ho Chi Minh, and sharing their stories of repression.
 There were three broad generational groups at the protests: the older Vietnamese refugees, youth groups who focused more on human rights issues in Vietnam, and a "middle generation" of white collar professionals in their 20s and 30s who used their English skills and assimilation in American society to represent the protesters to the press, police and state politicians.
-Outside the store, the larger Vietnamese American community showed their solidarity, with shopping centers in Little Saigon raising American and South Vietnamese flags to profess their loyalties and show their anti-communist stance and other demonstrations being held simultaneously in San Jose and Houston.
+Outside the store, the larger Vietnamese American community showed their solidarity, with shopping centers in Little Saigon raising American and South Vietnamese flags to profess their loyalties and show their anti-communist stance and other demonstrations being held simultaneously in San Jose, New Orleans, and Houston.
+Vietnam war veterans and immigrants from other countries with histories of Communism and anti-Communism such as Cuban Americans, Cambodian Americans and Filipino Americans joined in the protests.